aws/amazon-vpc-cni-k8s/README.md

 ### Container Runtime

-Currently IPAMD uses dockershim socket to pull pod sandboxes information upon its starting.
+Currently, IPAMD uses dockershim socket to pull pod sandboxes information upon its starting.
 The runtime can be set to others.
 The mountPath should be changed to `/var/run/cri.sock` and hostPath should be pointed to the wanted socket, such as `/var/run/containerd/containerd.sock` for containerd.
 If using helm chart, the flag `--set cri.hostPath.path=/var/run/containerd/containerd.sock` can set the paths for you.

+*Note*:

-*Note*: When using other container runtime instead of dockershim, make sure also setting kubelet in instances.
+* When using a different container runtime instead of dockershim in VPC CNI, make sure kubelet is also configured to use the same CRI.
+* If you want to enable containerd runtime with the support provided by Amazon AMI, please follow the instructions in our documentation, [Enable the containerd runtime bootstrap flag](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html#containerd-bootstrap)

 ### Notes

-`L-IPAMD`(aws-node daemonSet) running on every worker node requires access to kubernetes API server.
-If it can **not** reach kubernetes API server, ipamd will exit and CNI will not be able to get any IP address for Pods.
-Here is a way to confirm if `aws-node` has access to the kubernetes API server.
+`L-IPAMD`(aws-node daemonSet) running on every worker node requires access to the Kubernetes API server.
+If it can **not** reach the Kubernetes API server, ipamd will exit and CNI will not be able to get any IP address for Pods.
+Here is a way to confirm if
+`aws-node` has access to the Kubernetes API server.

 ```
-# find out kubernetes service IP, e.g. 10.0.0.1
+# find out Kubernetes service IP, e.g. 10.0.0.1
-kubectl get svc kubernetes
+kubectl get svc Kubernetes
 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
 kubernetes   ClusterIP   10.0.0.1   <none>        443/TCP   29d